 On Monday, the New York Times described Fort Collins as a deeply green city [confronting] its energy needs and nuclear worries..”
 It highlighted how Colorado—and Fort Collins in particular—is posed to be a hotbed of alternative energy research and development in upcoming years.

 All this talk about energy made me do an audit of my own electricity needs.
-Above is a clip from my latest electricity bill summarizing my electrical usage over the last year, with a breakdown of highs and lows.
-I was (slightly) surprised to see that I am consuming a mere four kilowatt-hour of energy per day, considering that a typical U.S. household consumes 30 kW-hr/day (11,000 kW-hr/year.
+Posted above is a clip from my latest electricity, water and heating bill summarizing my electrical usage over the last year, with a breakdown of highs and lows.
+I was (slightly) surprised to see that I am consuming a mere four kilowatt-hour of energy per day, considering that a typical U.S. household consumes 30 kW-hr/day, so about 11,000 kW-hr/year.
 (Source: http://www.energycustomerservice.co.uk).

 In fact, in October of this year I averaged only three kilowatt-hour of electricity a day, or one-tenth what a typical American household consumes.
 My power bill was a mere $10.21.
 (Note: on the chart above, the high-consumption months were typically when I had subletters who clearly were not as conscientious about energy conservation, or during the summer months when I ran the air conditioning a little.)

 To me, this is all the more surprising considering that 1) I am home a lot and 2) my house is about 2500 square feet total, which is not exactly small (especially for a bachelor).